 You may also want to consider using Picture Keeper as part of your back-up system.
 When you plug this flash drive device into your computer, it automatically finds and copies all image files located throughout your computer’s hard drive.

-Once you’ve organized and safeguarded your print photo collection, it becomes much easier to integrate these precious memories back into your life.
+Once you’ve organized and safeguarded your print photo collection, it becomes much easier to integrate these precious memories back into your life by celebrating and sharing your photos.
 By creating digital photo books, online albums and traditional scrapbooks for yourself and others, you and your family members will be able to enjoy reliving these special moments for years to come.

-I hope I’ve succeeded in convincing you of the importance of the “safeguarding” step.
+I hope I’ve succeeded in convincing you of the importance of the safeguarding step of print photo organizing.
 Do you plan to digitize a portion of your print photo collection?
 How do you plan to protect your photos?
-Let me know in the comments section what action steps you plan to take!
+Let me know what action steps you plan to take.